prittt/YACCLAB/README.md

   granularity:        10
 ```

-- <i>algorithms</i>: list of algorithms on which apply the chosen tests.
+- <i>algorithms</i> - list of algorithms on which apply the chosen tests:
 ```yaml
 algorithms:
   - SAUF_RemSP